funkrusher/acme-framework-quarkus-jooq-gradle-liquibase/README.md

 You should now start your quarkus application, and navigate to the swagger-ui endpoint:
 - http://localhost:8080/q/swagger-ui/

 Call the following REST-Endpoint and give it an email+password to create a new user in the pool.
+Also make sure to give "ADMIN" as the roleId.
 - `/api/v1/cognitoLocal/signup`

 Call the following REST-Endpoint and give it the same email+password, to obtain an access_token as response (and in the cookies)
 - `/api/v1/cognitoLocal/signin`

 Click the `Authorize`-Button in swagger-ui and enter the field `access_token (http, Bearer)` with the content of the response of the `/api/v1/cognitoLocal/signin` call.
+Note that the return of the signin-call does contain the id-token.
+This is necessary because aws-cognito does not provide all the information we need directly in the access-token.
+We can/need to use the id-token instead.

 You have now setup swagger-ui to always provide this `access_token` as an Authorization.